Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 If your total income from Facebook and Meta monetisation exceeds the £1,000 Trading Allowance in any tax year, you are legally required to register as self-employed with HMRC and file a Self Assessment tax return.

-This threshold applies to your gross income — not your profit after expenses.
+Important: This threshold applies to your gross income — not your profit after expenses.
 So even if your costs mean your actual profit is very low, the registration requirement is triggered by total income exceeding £1,000.

 Delays in registration can result in penalties.
 HMRC can backdate your registration to the point your income first exceeded the threshold — meaning you could owe tax on income you may have already spent.
-Register early and stay ahead of it.

 Keep Accurate Records of Your Earnings